 WRD purchases supplemental recharge water (imported water and reclaimed or recycled water) to enhance natural recharge and overcome the annual overdraft.
 This process of performing intentional acts to supplement natural recharge with additional recharge is known as "artificial replenishment" or "managed aquifer recharge."
-As will be discussed in more detail in Section 6.5, between 1959 and 2015 WRD and other agencies added nearly 7.2 million AF of imported and recycled water to the groundwater basins through managed aquifer recharge at the Rio Hondo and San Gabriel spreading grounds, the seawater barrier wells, and In-Lieu replenishment to augment the natural supply.
+As will be discussed in more detail in Section 6.5, between 1959 and 2017 WRD and other agencies added nearly 7.5 million AF (2.4 trillion gallons) of imported, recycled water and make-up water to the groundwater basins through managed aquifer recharge at the Rio Hondo and San Gabriel spreading grounds, the seawater barrier wells, and In-Lieu replenishment to augment the natural supply.

 The results of managed aquifer recharge, along with the reduction in pumping and the seawater barrier wells, have worked to not only halt the declining water level trends and saltwater intrusion, but to cause groundwater levels to rebound from their 1960s low.
-Figure 6-14 is the groundwater level hydrograph shown earlier as Figure 6-12, but with the period from 1960 through March 2017 added to show the water level recovery.
-Figure 6-15 is a groundwater elevation contour map for 2016 which can be compared to the 1960 map and the 1904 map to see current conditions and the success that managed aquifer recharge accomplished throughout the WRD Service Area.
+Figure 6-14 is the groundwater level hydrograph shown earlier as Figure 6-12, but with the period from 1960 through December 2018 added to show the water level recovery.
+Figure 6-15 is a groundwater elevation contour map for fall 2018 which can be compared to the 1960 map and the 1904 map to see current conditions and the success that managed aquifer recharge accomplished throughout the WRD Service Area.
 Groundwater elevations have recovered from 1960 levels but are still below sea level in many parts of the basins.
 The seawater barrier wells allow the intentional continued operation of the Basins below sea level without allowing seawater to intrude.
 The continued operation of the seawater barrier wells is necessary to maintain current pumping amounts in both basins and to prevent further degradation of water quality from invading seawater.